synergy-design-system/synergy-design-system/.github/pull_request_template.md

 - [ ] I have tested my changes manually.
 - [ ] I have added automatic tests for my changes (unit- and visual regression tests).
-- [ ] I have created at least one dynamic (optionally static stories).
-Knobs must be visible only on dynamic stories!
+- [ ] I have updated the project documentation to reflect my changes (e.g. CHANGELOG, Storybook, ...).
 - [ ] I have made sure to follow the projects coding and contribution guides.
 - [ ] I have made sure that the bundle size has changed appropriately.
-External dependencies should be kept to a minimum.
 - [ ] I have validated that there are no accessibility errors.
-- [ ] I have used design tokens instead of fix css values.
+- [ ] I have used design tokens instead of fix css values